 Kidding aside, the holiday meant I have extra time to write my first net worth update since I started this blog.
 I should have been doing this more frequently, but it’s easy to get carried away by other topics that I wanted to cover on the blog.
 I’ll try to keep this as brief as possible.

 - Our banking assets are up by roughly 18% from last year.
 These are assets that barely make any money due to the Fed still keeping interest rates next to zero.
 The increase was due to our savings rate plus my sister partially paying me $5,000 for the loan that she took last year.
 I also automatically deposit $400 every month to our emergency fund to make sure the account keeps growing.

 - Retirement and other savings are up by almost 22%.
 I actually lowered our 401K contribution rates from 20% and 16% to 15% and 15%, respectively.
 With the stock market at an all-time high, I figured I’d use the money to pay off our mortgage earlier (new target date is early 2021).
 There’s a big debate in the personal finance community about the merits/demerits of paying off your house early but I’d tackle that as a separate post in the future.

-- Our primary residence’ value is up by around 7% as per Zillow estimate.
+- Our primary residence’s value is up by around 7% as per the Zillow estimate.

 Liabilities down by 15%

 - We continue to pay off our credit card bills in full once they’re due.
 Our spending is always under control.